twe-mporter/simAPI/README.md

  - simulate LLDP neighbors by serving a custom response to **show lldp neighbors**
  - simulate VMs with a large number of interfaces, without actually configuring them in the hypervisor (by customising the output of **show interfaces ...**)
  - create custom CLI commands and responses
+ - simulate eAPI responses for platform-specific CLI commands in vEOS
  - etc.

 ## Configuration